lxqt/lxqt/README.md

 There are some limitations of older versions of git.
 Because git submodule does not track the latest HEAD automatically, the submodules always stick to specific commits unless manually changed.
-Besides, after initial checkout, the submodule repos are detached from master branch.
+Besides, after initial checkout, the submodule repos are detached from the master branch.

 Consider doing this manually to checkout master branches for every module.
     git submodule foreach git checkout master